"Always take a stand for yourself, your values. You're defined by what you stand for."

 3. Google

 Google’s oft-quoted mantra, “Don’t Be Evil,” is a principle tied to values like ethics and fairness.
-Yet, its action-oriented framing shows it’s more of a behavioural guideline than a core trait.
+Mantras are short, easy to remember, and often action-oriented and rule-based.
+The "Don't Be Evil" action-oriented framing shows it’s more of a behavioural guideline than a core trait.

-These examples aren’t about criticism—they highlight how principles and values are intertwined but distinct.
+These examples are more about understanding than bombastic criticism—they highlight how principles and values are intertwined but distinct.
 While the utility remains, sharper language leads to sharper action.

 ViDA Clients Who Clarify the Distinction